The essentials for welcoming a cat with gentleness and kindness.

 Observe your cat's behavior carefully: a change in appetite, cleanliness, or energy can be an early sign of a health problem.

-- Sick kitten or cat : sometimes unable to groom itself properly.
+- Kittens or sick cats : sometimes unable to groom themselves properly.

-- Long-haired cats : if the coat becomes matted or too greasy.
+- Long-haired cats : if the coat becomes matted or too oily.

-- Exceptional situations : if the cat has rolled in a sticky, toxic or smelly substance.
+- Exceptional situations : if the cat has rolled in a sticky, toxic or foul-smelling substance.

-- Veterinary advice : certain skin conditions require a medicated shampoo.
+- Veterinary indication : certain skin conditions require a medicated shampoo.

-- Bathing too frequently: this removes the skin's natural protective barrier and can irritate the animal.
+- Bathing too frequently removes the skin's natural protective barrier and can irritate the animal.

 - Cold water or unsuitable products: always use a special cat shampoo , never human or dog shampoo.